jeamcamo/OFTS_LV/README.md

 When acquiring the largest interferogram datasets in conjunction with zero fill and other data analysis functions; see chapter 7, ‘Recommended Hardware and Software Requirements’ in the Thorlabs OSA manuals for the OSA200 or 300/Redstone series.
 Data-acquisition to traces, instead of the OSA dedicated Labview buffer, will in most cases improve performance/execution time – see the traces example and trace vis in the tree.vi.

 # Changes Log
-0.0.2
+1.0.0.0
-Beta version for OSA300 series that supports FTSLib.dll version 3.10 and newer.
+First release of driver supporting FTSLib.dll version 3.20 and newer.